 Some sellers get around this by keeping the home in their name and continuing to make payments on the mortgage out of the payments received from the new owner.
 However, this arrangement can lead to a lot of pressure.
 If the buyer stops paying, will the seller be able to pay the current mortgage?
 If not, they could end-up with a foreclosure years after the home was sold.
 Remember to always consult with an attorney!

-Are You Willing to do the Due Diligence a Lender Would?
+Will You Do the Due Diligence a Lender Would?

 Can You Earn a Better Return Elsewhere?

-CON: Collecting the interest on a 15 or 30 year loan on your home can put more money in your hands than taking the sales proceeds all at once.
+CON: Are there better options for a return elsewhere?
+Collecting the interest on a 15- or 30-year loan on your home can put more money in your hands than taking the sales proceeds all at once.
 Seller-financed loans often earn twice what traditional mortgages do.

 Presently, experts put the average at 7 to 10%.
 However, you may be able to get a better return on your money by investing in another property for a quick profit, or putting money into stocks or other traditional investments.
 Examine all options before tying up such a large portion of your assets in a single investment.